 Duration: 10 minutes

-- Two piano pieces of a level of difficulty corresponding to:
+- One or two piano pieces of a level of difficulty corresponding to:

 - An allegro movement from a sonatina by F. Kuhlau or M. Clementi